jaykdoe/infranodus/README.md

 ### GPL License

-This open source, free software is available under the GPL license.
+This open source, free software is available under the GNU Affero General Public License version 3 (AGPLv3) license.
-You can make modifications to this code and binaries based on it, but only on the condition that you provide access to those modifications on the same license.
+You can make modifications to this code and binaries based on it, but only on the condition that you provide access to those modifications under the same license (including remotely  through a computer network).
 It is provided as is, with no guarantees and no liabilities.
-You can re-use it as long as you keep this notice inside the code
+You can re-use it as long as you keep this notice inside the code.

-** You are very welcome to join the project! **
+**You are very welcome to join the project!**

-Created by [Nodus Labs](http://www.noduslabs.com), conceptualized via [Polysingularity](http://polysingularity.com), inspired from [ThisIsLike.Com](http://thisislike.com), and [KnowNodes (now Rhizi)](http://rhizi.org) co-developed at [Center for Interdisciplinary Research](http://cri-paris.org).
+Created by Dmitry Paranyushkin of [Nodus Labs](http://www.noduslabs.com), conceptualized via [Polysingularity](http://polysingularity.com), inspired from [ThisIsLike.Com](http://thisislike.com), and [KnowNodes (now Rhizi)](http://rhizi.org) co-developed at [Center for Interdisciplinary Research](http://cri-paris.org).

 This project would not be possible without the help from StackOverflow community.
 Thank you so much!

-Written by [Dmitry Paranyushkin](http://github.com/deemeetree) | [Nodus Labs](http://www.noduslabs.com) and hopefully you also!
+Copyright (C) [Dmitry Paranyushkin](http://github.com/deemeetree) | [Nodus Labs](http://www.noduslabs.com) and hopefully you also!
 (http://www.noduslabs.com) | info AT noduslabs DOT com

 In some parts the code from the book ["Node.js in Action"](http://www.manning.com/cantelon/) is used (highly recommended, btw!)
 (c) 2014 Manning Publications Co.
 Any source code files provided as a supplement to the book are freely available to the public for download.
-Reuse of the code is permitted, in whole or in part, including the creation of derivative works, provided that you acknowledge that you are using it and identify the source: title, publisher and year.*
+Reuse of the code is permitted, in whole or in part, including the creation of derivative works, provided that you acknowledge that you are using it and identify the source: title, publisher and year.

+Some parts of this code may come under a different license if specified within.